amoore1337/intersection-sim/README.md

   for this is mostly in place, would mostly require refining the conditional logic.
 - Make vehicle decision making smarter.
 Left and right turning vehicles could be smarter/more efficient.
+- Allow vehicles to queue up beyond the spaces available on the grid.
 - Code cleanup / Performance enhancements.
 There are a number of places where the code is intentionally explicit, but a little cumbersome.
 This could be refactored to be less lengthy and more organized.
 Also could reduce some expensive renders in the UI.